velis74/django-project-base/README.rst

    implementation.

 JavaScript code style:
-    Use settings in .jshintrc file present in repository.
+    For code formatting use .jshintrc file present in repository.
 Set tab size, ident, continuation ident in your editor to 2 places.

-    Install latest stable nodejs and npm
+    For JS development go to https://nodejs.org/en/ and install latest stable version of nodejs and npm.
-    npm install
+    In project base directory run npm install.
+To run a development server run npm run dev.
+To generate a build run npm run build.

+    JS code is present in src directory.
+For web UI components library vuejs(https://vuejs.org/) is used.
+    Components are built as Vue global components with inline templates.
+Templates are present in temmplates directory.

+    For example of project list component usage look at login-example.html in examples folder.